Free Resources

 Understand yelling and how to do better.

-In this free e-book from Jai Parenting by Jai Master Parenting Coach Rebecca Lyddon, you will find:
+This free e-book from Jai Master Parenting Coach Rebecca Lyddon, you will find:

 How to shift away from yelling at your children, even in moments of frustration and overwhelm.